cedvdb/x_router/README.md

 # Reactive guards / resolvers

 The XRouter class accepts resolvers as parameters.
 When a page is accessed via a path ('/route').
-That route goes through each resolvers `String resolve(String target)` sequentially and output a path which may or may not be the one received.
+That route goes through each resolvers `Future<String> resolve(String target)` sequentially and output a path which may or may not be the one received.

 In other words if you access '/route', the resolving process first takes the first resolver, which may output '/not-found' then the second resolver receives '/not-found' and outputs '/sign-in.